Competitive Sequential Screening: Contracting structure and welfare

 \cref{fig:no_info} illustrates the comparison graphically.
 The limiting total surplus under the non-exclusive equilibrium is represented by the total shaded region.\footnote{These regions extend over the entire horizontal axis; the ``area'' of each shaded region should be interpreted as an integral with respect to the distribution $F$.} The orange (blue) region represents the revenue for firm $A$ ($B$).
 The remaining surplus (the green region) goes to the consumer.
 Under the limiting exclusive equilibrium, the consumer surplus is the exclusive total surplus, represented by the union of the green and blue regions (or, by symmetry, the green and orange regions).

 Next, consider the consumer surplus ranking between non-exclusive contracting and spot pricing.
 In the limiting non-exclusive equilibrium, the ex-ante outcome coincides with the equilibrium of the following ``personalized pricing'' game, analyzed in \cite{ThisseVives1988}.
 The consumer's position $\th$ becomes public, and then each firm posts a price.
-At each position $\th$, there is effectively a different game of asymmetric Bertrand competition.
+For each $\th$, valuations are common knowledge, so there is an associated complete-information (asymmetric) Bertrand game.
 If $v_i(\th) > v_{-i}(\th)_+$, then firm $i$ charges $v_i(\th) - v_{-i}(\th)_+$ and firm $-i$ charges $0$; the consumer purchases product $i$.
 The resulting allocation is efficient.
 The consumer's ex-ante expected payment to firm $i$ is $\E_{\th \sim F} [ (v_i(\th) - v_{-i}(\th)_+)_+]$, which is precisely firm $i$'s limiting subscription fee in our model (where the consumer's position is private).
 We conclude that the limiting consumer surplus comparison between non-exclusive contracting and spot pricing reduces to the classical consumer surplus comparison between personalized and uniform pricing. \cite{ThisseVives1988} show that if consumers are uniformly distributed on the Hotelling line, then at every position, the consumer pays less under personalized pricing than under uniform pricing.\footnote{\cite{ZhouRhodes2024} compare uniform and personalized pricing in a more general oligopoly model.
 They find that consumer surplus is higher under personalized pricing whenever market coverage is sufficiently high. \cite{AliEtal2022} consider voluntary consumer disclosures to competing firms in a more general setting in which consumers are drawn from a symmetric, log-concave distribution on the Hotelling line.} We prove that the ex-ante \emph{expected} price paid by the consumer remains lower under personalized pricing as long as the distribution of the consumer's position is symmetric and log-concave.

 An important implication of \cref{res:surplus} is that competition reverses the effect of early contracting on consumer surplus.
 In the early contracting limit, a monopolist can fully extract the surplus, leaving the consumer with no information rent.
 So early contracting, like personalized pricing, reduces consumer surplus under monopoly but increases consumer surplus under competition.